Who we are

 Integrity

-We say what we mean.
-We acknowledge what we do not know.
-We hold ourselves accountable to accuracy and honesty, especially in a landscape full of hype.
+We try to say what we mean.
+We try to acknowledge what we do not know.
+In a field crowded with certainty, we hold to the slower work of being honest.

 Honoring Indigenous wisdom